Project

 #6

-Updated by Dave Pickles about 3 years ago
+Updated by Dave Pickles over 3 years ago

 When you wake up, you could try invoking your watchdog program using 'at'.
 Something like (untested)